Future proof personal knowledge app that works with Markdown files on your local disk.

 Pro Markdown makes for flatter learning curve

-Pro Cross-platform: works on Linux, MacOS, and Windows
+Pro Cross-platform: works on Linux, MacOS, Windows, Android and iOS

 Pro Infinite panes, split panes, lock panes

 In Obsidian, pane = window = note = page